sap-commerce-tools/ccv2-project-template/core-customize/README.md

 > **Initial project bootstrap**
 >
-> 1. Download the latest SAP Commerce 2011 release zip file and put it into the `dependencies` folder
+> 1. Download the latest SAP Commerce 2211 release zip file and put it into the `dependencies` folder
 >    using the correct file name, e.g.
 >
 >    ```bash
->    cp ~/Downloads/CXCOMM201100P*.ZIP ./dependencies/hybris-commerce-suite-2011.6.zip
+>    cp ~/Downloads/CXCOMCL221100U_23*.ZIP ./dependencies/hybris-commerce-suite-2211.23.zip
 >    ```
 >    *Or* configure your S-User (e.g. using `gradle.properties`) and run `./gradlew downloadAndVerifyPlatform`
->
+> 2. Repeat the same for Integration extension pack if you want to use it.
+> 3. Download the [cloudhotfolders ZIP] into the `dependencies` folder (save as `cloudhotfolders-2211.zip`).
+If you
+>    don't need cloudhotfolders locally you can also remove them from the `build.gradle.kts` and the generated
+>    `localextensions.xml` after the next step.
-> 2. Bootstrap the starting point for your Commerce project by running the following command:
+> 4. Bootstrap the starting point for your Commerce project by running the following command:
 >
 >    ```bash
 >    ./gradlew -b bootstrap.gradle.kts \